-The artist, however, interprets his golem more broadly.
-This is not a brainless and ultimately uncooperative giant.
-It is not activated by a word on its head and deactivated by removing the letter aleph.
-The Cosmogolem is activated by those who interact with it.
-According to Koen Vanmechelen all great inventions are golems.
-They all result from the human desire to create new applications that make our lives more comfortable.
-But they also have a destructive power, as seen, for example with the internet.
+When Koen was 17, he made a large geometric sculpture from wood.
+He named the sculpture golem - a giant.
+Later, he discovered that ‘Golem’ is also a symbol for major evolutions.
+They are all a result of the human desire to create new applications that make our lives more comfortable.
+But they also have a destructive power.
 It’s important to be aware of this power but even more to see the strength coming out of the creation of this golem.

-Koen Vanmechelen’s CosmoGolem is at once a saviour, a rescuer and a supporter of those who need him most.
-For these reasons, the project has been taken up and championed by the Belgian Nobel Peace Price nominee Sister Jeanne Devos whom founded the National Domestic Workers Movement in Bombay, an organisation that fights against child labour, child trafficking, child prostitution, child soldiers and takes care of abused and ‘forgotten’ children.
+This is why, in 2006, the project was adopted by Belgian Nobel Peace Price nominee, sister Jeanne Devos.
+This enigmatic woman founded the National Domestic Workers Movement in Bombay, an organisation that fights against child labor, child trafficking, child prostitution, and child soldiers and takes care of abused and ‘forgotten’ children.
 The CosmoGolem gives these children an identity and a voice.
-Peter Adriaenssens, child psychiatrist and chairman of the Care Centre for Child Abuse in Leuven (B), has also ‘embraced’ the statue.
-‘As soon as I saw Koen Vanmechelen's ‘CosmoGolem’, I realised its link to the subject of traumatised children: deceivingly unmoved on the outside, the giant resembles the child.’
+Also Peter Adriaenssens, child psychiatrist and chairman of the Care Centre for Child Abuse in Leuven (BE), ‘embraced’ the statue.
+‘When first confronted with the sculpture ‘CosmoGolem’ by Koen Vanmechelen, I realized its link to the subject of traumatized children: deceivingly unmoved on the outside, the giant resembles the child.’
 Doctor Adriaenssens is using it in his therapy.